mjal/maxime.lalis.se/content/posts/automatic_audit_through_benaloh_challenge.md

 +++
-title = 'Automated auditing using the Benaloh Challenge' date = 2024-10-24T15:17:09+02:00 draft = true
+title = 'Another device for sound auditing using the Benaloh Challenge' date = 2024-10-24T15:17:09+02:00
 +++

 E-voting systems often require this two conflicting properties:
-- Cast-as-intended: The voting device should be trusted
+- Cast-as-intended: The voting device should be trusted to accurately cast the voter's intended choice.
-- Receipt-freeness: The voting device should forget the randomness used during voting, preventing the voter from proving their vote to a coercer.
+- Receipt-freeness: The voting device should forget the randomness used during voting to prevent the voter from proving their vote to a coercer.

-The Benaloh Challenge is a theorical solution to this problem where the voter has either the choice to cast a ballot or to audit the voting machine.
+The Benaloh Challenge offers a theoretical solution to this problem, allowing voters to either cast a ballot or audit the voting machine.

 ```mermaid
 flowchart TD